 Burntisland in the 1790s

 This section comprises the chapter on Burntisland from the 'Statistical Account of Scotland' (1791-1799).
-I am very grateful to Tommy Manson of Kirkcaldy for transcribing the text.
+We are very grateful to Tommy Manson of Kirkcaldy for transcribing the text.
 It has been edited slightly for easier reading.

 PARISH OF BURNTISLAND